 The School of Arts and Humanities provides the liberal arts core as well as majors and minors.
-It includes the departments of: 1) Behavioral Sciences and Family Studies, 2) Communication and Literature, 3) Fine Arts, 4) Health and Human Performance, 5) History and Political Science, and 6) Interdisciplinary Studies.
+It tis the largest of the administrative units identified as schools and includes eighteen undergraduate major programs and a master's degree in Counseling.
+The school is divided into five departments: 1) Behavioral Sciences and Family Studies, 2) Communication and Literature, 3) Fine Arts, 4) Health and Human Performance, and 5) History, Philosophy, and Political Studies.
+Academic preparation courses are also offered.